Energy-Saving-Trust/Design-System/patterns/energy-efficiency-labels.md

         role: "EPC rating G"
 ---

-Data visualisation uses charts, graphs, maps, and diagrams to represent information visually, making complex data easier to understand.
-It helps users explore, monitor, and explain data by revealing patterns, trends, comparisons, and progress.

-## Energy efficiency rating scale

-The energy efficiency rating scale is one of the most recognisable visual aids for communicating how efficiently a building uses energy.
+The energy efficiency rating labels are one of the most recognisable visual aids for communicating how efficiently a building uses energy.

-This rating scale is one of the key elements of Energy Performance Certificates (EPCs) where it helps property owners, renters, and buyers quickly understand a building’s energy performance, allowing them to make informed decisions and potentially take steps to improve energy efficiency if needed.
+The energy efficiency rating scale is one of the key elements of Energy Performance Certificates (EPCs) where it helps property owners, renters, and buyers quickly understand a building’s energy performance, allowing them to make informed decisions and potentially take steps to improve energy efficiency if needed.

 ## Base example